Stratio/cassandra-lucene-index/doc/documentation.rst

 _________________

 A partitioner based on the partition key token.
-Partitioning on token guarantees a good load balancing between partitions while speeding up partition-directed searches to the detriment of any other searches.
+Partitioning on token guarantees a good load balancing between partitions while speeding up partition-directed searches to the detriment of token range searches performance.
+It allows to efficiently run partition directed queries in nodes indexing more than 2147483519 rows.
+However, token range searches in nodes with more than 2147483519 rows will fail.
 The number of partitions per node should be specified.

 .. code-block:: sql